 You will need to register as a borrower in order to borrow books or request interlibrary loans and copies of articles.
 The minimum age is 16.
+Students should apply for their library account in Studentportalen, not using the online form below.

 If you have a library card from one of the Bibliotek Mellansjö libraries, you can register and use it as a library card at Skövde University Library.
 Bring your card and valid photo ID with you for registration.